cachix/devenv/docs/blog/posts/devenv-v0.3.md

 - [bobvanderlinden](https://github.com/bobvanderlinden) contributed [Java customization options](https://devenv.sh/reference/options/#languagesjavaenable).

-- ``devenv init`` now optionally accept a directory where to create the structure.
+- ``devenv init`` now optionally accepts a directory where to create the structure.
 Thanks [bobvanderlinden](https://github.com/bobvanderlinden)!

 - Installation instructions of devenv have been improved to be more robust.